PIANIKSTA86/sm2_dev/replit.md

 - **Environment Variables**: Configuration via environment variables for security

 ## Database Configuration
-- **PostgreSQL**: Primary database for production and development
+- **SQLite**: Primary database for development with multi-threading support
+- **PostgreSQL**: Available for production deployment with connection pooling
 - **Colombian Localization**: Complete database with 1,118 cities covering all 33 departments of Colombia
 - **Geographic Data**: All municipalities including Antioquia (125), Boyacá (122), Cundinamarca (116), Santander (87), Nariño (64), and all other departments
 - **Accounting Tables**: Full chart of accounts and accounting periods for double-entry bookkeeping
+- **DIAN Tables**: Complete schema for electronic invoicing, tax providers, and compliance
-- **Connection Settings**: Optimized for concurrent access with PostgreSQL connection pooling
+- **Connection Settings**: Optimized for concurrent access with automatic failover support

 ## Optional Integrations
 - **Barcode Scanners**: Support for USB HID and camera-based barcode scanning